SciRustaceans/numrs/README.md

 5. Add mutlithreading to interpolation methods to polcoe *
 6. Add Romberg integration methods*** (Complete)
 7. Add improper integral methods*** (Complete)
-8. Add gaussian quadrature and orthogonal polynomial methods for integration***
+8. Add gaussian quadrature and orthogonal polynomial methods for integration (in progress)***
 9. Add multidimensinal methods***
 10. combine routines for linear algebra methods to clean up library*
 11. Link lib routines to other routines which use them instead of copying them to reduce redundancies in the codebase***